WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 An uncompressed and unencrypted Whiteflag Message consists of:

-- the Message Header (described in 4.2 Message Header), which is the same for all messages and consists of 7 fields with a total length of 71 bytes;
+- the Message Header (see [Paragraph 4.2](#42-message-header)), which is the same for all messages and consists of 7 fields with a total length of 71 bytes;
-- the Message Body (described in 4.3 Message Body), of which the fields and number of bytes per field differ between message types, and is therefore variable in length.
+- the Message Body (see [Paragraph 4.3](#43-message-body)), of which the fields and number of bytes per field differ between message types, and is therefore variable in length.

 The individual bytes of an uncompressed and unencrypted messages are encoded using a single 7-bit/1-byte UTF-8 code unit, allowing the usage